 Most people have tried to put COVID in the rear view mirror.
 Sadly, though, COVID is still with us.
-Just in the last two weeks we have heard about a surprising number of people who have caught COVID-19 for the first, second or third time.
+We keep hearing about a surprising number of people who have caught COVID-19 for the first, second or third time.
 Put aside for a moment the risk of long COVID.
 Another complication has surfaced: COVID and Diabetes.
-Catching COVID appears to increase the risk of developing type 2 diabetes.
-That’s a finding published in JAMA Network Open, Feb.
-14, 2023.
+One reader points out a potential link between COVID and insulin resistance.

 The Connection Between COVID and Diabetes: